imperva/dsfkit/modules/aws/sonar-upgrader/README.md

 It utilizes Python to perform this task.

-## What can be upgraded
+## Upgrade Options

 eDSF Kit provides full flexibility as to what can be upgraded: Only DSF Hubs or only Agentless Gateways or both.
 Agenltess Gateway without its Hub, DR without its Main, etc.

+It is possible to do a major version upgrade, e.g., from 4.10.0.0.0 to 4.12.0.10.0 or a patch upgrade, e.g., from 4.10.0.0.0 to 4.10.0.1.0.

+_target_version_ format in the [main.tf](./main.tf) file must be 5 digits, e.g., 4.12.0.10.0 (4.12 is not supported).

 ## Upgrade Stages

 The upgrade procedure consists of several stages, in the following order:

-1. **Test connection**: Verifies that SSH connectivity exists to all the DSF nodes being upgraded
+1. **Test connection**: Verifies that SSH connectivity exists to all the DSF nodes being upgraded.
 2. **Preflight validations**: Runs a set of validations on each DSF node being upgraded to verify that it is possible and safe to run the upgrade.
 For more details, refer to [Preflight and Postflight Validations](#preflight_and_postflight_validations).
 3. For each DSF node being upgraded:
-   1. **Upgrade**: Runs the Sonar script to perform the software upgrade.
+   1. **Upgrade**: Runs the Sonar script which performs the software upgrade.
    2. **Postflight Validations**: Runs a set of validations to verify that the upgrade was successful.
-4. **Summary**: Prints a summary of the upgrade which includes the status of each DSF node.
+4. **Summary**: Prints a summary of the upgrade which includes an overall status and the status of each DSF node.

 If during any of these stages an error occurs, the upgrade is aborted by default.
 To continue the upgrade upon errors, change the _stop_on_failure_ variable.
 (Refer to [variables.tf](./variables.tf))